OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Security experts used to recommend using session-based authentication and maintaining session data on the server only.
 This prevents any form of client-side tampering with the session state.
 However, the whole point of using stateless authentication instead of session-based authentication is to *not* have session state on the server.
 Instead, state is stored in client-side tokens and transmitted with every request.
 In this case, seeing client-side parameters such as `isAdmin` is perfectly normal.

 To prevent tampering cryptographic signatures are added to client-side tokens.
 Of course, things may go wrong, and popular implementations of stateless authentication have been vulnerable to attacks.
-For example, the signature verification of some JSON Web Token (JWT) implementations could be deactivated by [setting the signature type to "None."](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/) We'll discuss this attack in more detail in the "Testing JSON Web Tokens" chapter.
+For example, the signature verification of some JSON Web Token (JWT) implementations could be deactivated by [setting the signature type to "None."](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/) We'll discuss this attack in more detail in the chapter.

 #### Best Practices for Passwords